 Advantages of the dual-degree approach include the opportunity to enjoy the supportive environment of a smaller liberal arts college, benefit from exposure to the liberal arts, including the development of writing and communication skills – companies who hire engineers value engineers with superior communication skills.
 If you are not qualified for admission to the engineering school as a freshman, the dual-degree option gives you time to prepare.

 Disadvantages to the dual-degree approach include the possibility that transfer is difficult Surely.
 Experience may convince some students that they are not able or do not want to pursue the program.
 However, such students will have completed some courses that meet general education requirements and thus the time taken to explore will not have been wasted.
 Some students find the transition from a small and supportive environment to the more competitive engineering program difficult, at least at first.
 It may be difficult to leave one’s friends for what would have been a senior year to make the transfer, and it may be difficult to find one’s niche among a new group of students who have been together for at least two years.
 Funding may be a challenge.

 If you decide against a dual-degree program and still want to be an engineer (and if your grades are sufficient), you can attend graduate school in engineering.
 Many engineering programs, especially interdisciplinary programs such as engineering physics, materials science, biomedical engineering, or textile engineering, enthusiastically accept persons who have completed undergraduate majors in physics, mathematics, or chemistry.

-Dual-Degree Programs at Lynchburg College
+Dual-Degree Programs at University of Lynchburg

 The College has worked aggressively to reach and remain at the forefront of instructional technologies and, consequently, students find laboratories full of computers.